How To Conduct a Gap Analysis in Project Management

 External causes

-A gap is rarely favorable.
+A gap is rarely favourable.

 In another case, it may be perceived as a loss of quality if the time consumed is lower than estimated.

-What corrective action should be taken?
+What corrective actions should be put in place?

-• improve team training.
+- Improve team training.

 At an advanced stage, a budget revision may be necessary.